comatory/www/content/log/2024-04-07_understanding_relay_data_ids.md

 }
 ```

-The (first) page you will receive from server has this shape:
+The first page received from server has this shape:

 *Note: I'm only including partial output to include first two edges.*